 A stable high-speed network connection between server and client that eliminates the stutters and latency experienced by global users when accessing businesses

-Leveraging its high-speed connections, forwarding clusters and intelligent routing technology for global nodes, Global Application Accelerator Platform (GAAP) enables users to access the origin server through a high-speed connection with the aid of the nearest node, helping eliminate the stutters and latency experienced by global users when accessing businesses.
+Leveraging its high-speed connections, forwarding clusters and intelligent routing technology for global nodes, Global Application Acceleration Platform (GAAP) enables users to access the origin server through a high-speed connection with the aid of the nearest node, helping eliminate the stutters and latency experienced by global users when accessing businesses.
 GAAP is equipped with a graphical configuration interface that allows you to create and use high-speed connections on your business' origin server in just a few minutes and view connection operational conditions in the console.

 GAAP boasts a network of high-speed connections comprised of over 50 nodes around the globe.
 The network enables stable and high-speed peer-to-peer connections between these nodes, a perfect solution for businesses requiring cross-region access and unified global servers and eliminating the stutter and high latency experienced by when accessing businesses.